 Brexit adds an interesting level of complication to the NB set up.
 The rules state that an NB must be located in a member state.
 If/when the UK leaves the EU, we will no longer be in a member state.

 Everyone in the industry is keen to understand what might happen in the post-Brexit future.
 There are a number of possible scenarios:

 The truth is, at this point we simply don’t know.
 We will need to await the outcome of Brexit negotiations before things are made clear.

-Dave Harrison is Director of Centre for Assessment, a leading EN 1090 Notified Body based in Manchester.
+Dave Harrison, former Director of Centre for Assessment, a leading EN 1090 Notified Body based in Manchester.
 If you require more information about certification, visit https://www.centreforassessment.co.uk/all-services/sector-specific-standards/bs-en-1090-structural-steel/